 I don't remember exactly how old I was, probably around 13 or 14.
-For some reasons I had around 10 pounds (or at least the old pre-Euros French equivalent of it) with me (maybe my parents had given the money to me as a rewards for good marks at school) and I decided that I would buy some music.
+For some reasons I had around 10 pounds (or at least the old pre-Euros French equivalent of it) with me (maybe my parents had given the money to me as a rewards for good marks at school, or something) and I decided that I would buy some music.
 So, I was heading to the local music store, wanting to buy myself an audio cassette.

 I grabbed a cassette and headed to the counter.